2026 AIME II Problems

 Since is tangent to at the power of gives and the power of gives The angle bisector gives so and where is a positive integer.
 Then so and

-For and to be integers we need that is, Then forces and At with all positive integers, and the sides form a valid triangle since
+For and to be integers we need to be divisible by that is, Then forces and At with all positive integers, and the sides form a valid triangle since

 The greatest possible value of is